Minneapolis Police Scanner Encryption: An Accountability Crisis Five Years After George Floyd

 In February 2026, a mass shooting at Annunciation Catholic Church in Minneapolis tested the city's encryption policy under real emergency conditions.

-What happened: As numerous law enforcement agencies from across the region responded to the active shooter situation, Minneapolis temporarily made police radio traffic publicly accessible again.
-Why?
-Because encryption was creating interoperability problems between agencies.
+As agencies from across the region responded to the active shooter situation, Minneapolis temporarily made police radio traffic publicly accessible again.
+The reason: encryption was blocking communication between agencies.

-Minneapolis encrypted radios citing safety and privacy concerns.
-But during the exact type of emergency where those concerns are most urgent, the city had to undo encryption to enable effective emergency response.
+Minneapolis encrypted its radios citing safety and privacy.
+During the precise type of emergency that justifies those concerns, the city had to disable encryption to get agencies talking to each other.

 • Federal CJIS policy requires encryption for sensitive data